-It can be unsafe to drive when taking medication that impairs/affects your driving ability.
+It's unsafe to drive if you take medication that impairs your driving ability.
 It’s also against the law to drive when you’re impaired.

 Responsible drivers care about the safety of themselves and others

 Impaired driving is when your body or emotions have been affected (usually temporarily) in a way that makes you an unsafe driver.